Skip to main content

 Robaxin

 Robaxin, known by its generic name methocarbamol, was released on the market in the 1960s.
-While its exact mechanism of action is unknown, Robaxin (learn about Robaxin) is believed to relieve discomfort through its sedative effects.
+While its exact mechanism of action is unknown, methocarbamol is believed to relieve discomfort through its sedative effects.
 It does not directly affect muscle contractions.

 Flexeril

-Flexeril was initially approved by the FDA in the 1970s.
+The FDA initially approved Flexeril in the 1970s.
 It primarily works on the brain stem and spinal cord in the CNS, which helps reduce motor activity.
-Flexeril is also structurally similar to tricyclic antidepressants and has similar side effects such as dry mouth and sedation.
+Flexeril is also structurally similar to tricyclic antidepressants and has similar side effects, such as dry mouth and sedation.

-Flexeril is commonly known by its generic name cyclobenzaprine.
-Brand-name Flexeril has been discontinued; however, cyclobenzaprine is available in two other brand names: Amrix (extended-release) and Fexmid (immediate-release).
-The extended-release tablet can be taken once per day.
+Flexeril is commonly known by its generic name, cyclobenzaprine.
+The brand name has been discontinued.
+However, cyclobenzaprine is available in another brand name, Amrix (extended-release capsules).

 Main differences between Robaxin and Flexeril